 Why we invest in human-in-the-loop automations

 Last week we introduced SMART Automations.
-This week we dive further into why we believe in this technology and why we plan to continue investing in human-in-the-loop automations that enhance engagement and conversations.
+This week we dive further into why we believe in this technology and why we plan to continue investing in human-in-the-loop automations.

 The downfall of fully automated systems